stellaurora/typewriter/README.md

 The primary/entire use of typewriter is through the command:

 ```
-typewriter apply --file <ROOT_CONFIG>
+typewriter apply --file <ROOT_CONFIG> --section <SECTION_NAME>
 ```

-This will "apply" the files managed under typewriter to their destination locations, replacing them, A default template/configuration file for typewriter is provided and can be retrieved by running:
+This will "apply" the files managed under typewriter to their destination locations, replacing them.
+The `--section` argument specifies the [Quill](https://github.com/stellaurora/quill) scope to extract from the TOML files (defaulting to "typewriter").

+A default template/configuration file for typewriter is provided and can be retrieved by running:

 ```
 typewriter init --file <FILE_PATH>